improveme-io/imio-product-demo/README.md

   - planetscale `main` database branch
   - auto-deployed by merging to `production` git branch

 WARNING local dev, preview branches and staging shares one environment both for auth and for data.
-If you change anything,it will affect everyone and all of the environments.
+If you change anything, it will affect everyone and all of these environments.